DOI-ONRR/doi-extractives-data/_communities/elko-and-eureka.md

   <tbody>
     <tr>
       <td>Production</td>
-      <td>The US Geological Survey published gold extraction data at the county level for 2008 through 2012.</td>
+      <td>The U.S. Geological Survey published gold extraction data at the county level for 2008 through 2012.</td>
       <td></td>
     </tr>
     <tr>
       <td>Employment</td>
       <td>The Nevada Department of Taxation published Elko and Eureka counties’ gold-mining industry employment totals for 2012.</td>
-      <td>Neither the Bureau of Labor Statistics nor the US Census Bureau has ten-year employment trend data for the mining industry at the Elko or Eureka County level for 2004 through 2013.
+      <td>Neither the Bureau of Labor Statistics nor the U.S. Census Bureau has ten-year employment trend data for the mining industry at the Elko or Eureka County level for 2004 through 2013.
 There are several years and subindustries without data.</td>
     </tr>
     <tr>
       <td>Revenue</td>